-IS 502 The Practices of Christian Community.
-This course explores the identity and practices of Christian community as a people called, gathered, and sent by God.
-Together, professor and students study and enact historic Christian disciplines necessitated by this distinctive identity (e.g., hospitality, prayer, honoring the body, promise-keeping, Scripture reading, reconciliation, and giving).
+IS 502 Practices of Community.
+Christian practices constitute the Christian life.
+The combined Christian practices of vocational formation, worship, community, and mission facilitate the integration of personal, spiritual, academic, and global formation into the vocational coherence of a Christian leader through reflection, relationships, and practices.
+3502 is an integrative course that explores the identity and practices of Christian community as a people called, gathered, and sent by God.
+Together, professor and students study and enact historic Christian disciplines necessitated by this distinctive identity (hospitality, forgiveness, promise-keeping, truth-telling, gratitude, and testimony) in order to form students who demonstrate capacities to cultivate a theologically reflective practice of Christian discipleship.